 \section{Simulation setup}

-The analyzed data are obtained within Parton-Hadron-String-Dynamics~(PHSD) transport model~\cite{PHSD, Bratkovskaya:2011wp}.
-In this section a brief overview of the related features of the model, as well as its implementation and setup are done.
+The analyzed data are obtained within the parton-hadron-string-dynamics~(PHSD) transport model~\cite{PHSD, Bratkovskaya:2011wp}.
+In this section, a brief overview of the related features of the model as well as its implementation and setup are made.

-PHSD is a transport approach, based on solution of the~Kadanoff-Baym equations in linear approximation on gradients~\cite{Cassing:2008nn, Cassing:2008sv, Cassing:2009vt}.
-These equations determine dynamics of degrees of freedom of the model: partons, hadrons, pre-hadrons and strings.
-The last two objects are resonances, which decay on partons and hadrons~\cite{Cassing:2008rx, Cassing:2009vt}.
-In our research we are interested in hadrons, specifically, in pions and nucleons.
+The PHSD is a transport approach based on solving the~Kadanoff-Baym equations in the linear approximation on gradients~\cite{Cassing:2008nn, Cassing:2008sv, Cassing:2009vt}.
+These equations determine the dynamics of the degrees of freedom of the model: partons, hadrons, pre-hadrons, and strings.
+The last two objects are resonances that decay into partons and hadrons~\cite{Cassing:2008rx, Cassing:2009vt}.
+In our research, we are interested in hadrons, specifically, in pions and nucleons.

-In our calculations just nucleon participants and born particles are taken into account.
-The spectators~(non-interacting nucleons) are separated out using the rapidity variable
+In our calculations, just nucleon participants and born particles are taken into account.
+The spectators~(noninteracting nucleons) are separated out using the rapidity variable

 with the following condition: if for a nucleon $||y| - y_{\text{beam}}| > 0.27$, it is considered as a participant, otherwise as a spectator.